cs-si-ucr/CS14-Spring15/docs/lab_week_02.md

 Exercise 1
 ----------
 Implement your own STL-like reverse function, the reverse function will have the following prototype:

 ```cpp
 template <typename BidirectionalIter>
 void my_reverse(BidirectionalIter first, BidirectionalIter last)
 ```
-The function should reverse a portion of a container given two Bidirectional iterators (iterators you can move forward and backwards).
+The function should reverse a portion of a container given two Bidirectional iterators (iterators you can move forward and backward).
 The elements within the range [first, last) are reversed.

 Exercise 2